 3rd Degree Malicious Mischief

-If the damaged property is worth less than $750, 3rd Degree Malicious Mischief or Destruction of Property charges will be filed.
+If the damaged property is worth less than $750, Third Degree Malicious Mischief or Destruction of Property charges will be filed.
 Malicious Mischief 3 is a gross misdemeanor and is punishable by up to 364 days of jail and up to a $5000 fine.
-You may also be asked by the court to replace the damaged property (pay restitution), take anger management classes, and be evaluated for alcohol or substance abuse by a treatment agency.
+You may also be asked by the WA State court to replace the damaged property (pay restitution), take anger management classes, and be evaluated for alcohol or substance abuse by a treatment agency.

 2nd Degree Malicious Mischief